ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-to-calculate-order-promising-dates.md

 ## To make an item critical
 Before an item can be included in the order promising calculation, it must be marked as critical.
 This setup ensures that non-critical items do not cause irrelevant order promising calculations.
 1. Vyberte ikonu ![Žárovky, která otevře funkci Řekněte mi](media/ui-search/search_small.png "Řekněte mi, co chcete dělat") zadejte **Zboží** a poté vyberte související odkaz.
-2. Open the relevant item card.
+2. Otevřete příslušnou kartu zboží.
 3. On the **Planning** FastTab, select the **Critical** field.

 ## To calculate an order promising date